Understanding Liver Problems: Causes and Cures

 • Primary Sclerosing Cholangitis (PSC): Causes inflammation and scarring of the bile ducts inside and outside the liver.

-See also Natural Ways to Treat and Prevent Syphilis
+See also Natural Ways to Prevent and Manage Breast Cancer

 Genetic Disorders: